 Central Authority - The agency designated by a government to facilitate support enforcement with a foreign reciprocating country (FRC) pursuant to section 459A of the Act.

 Central Registry - A centralized unit maintained by every State IV-D agency responsible for receiving, distributing, and responding to inquiries on all incoming intergovernmental IV-D cases.
-Wyoming’s central registry is at the State CSE Office.
+Wyoming’s central registry is at the State CSP Office.

 Child Support - Financial resources contributed by non-custodial parents to provide the necessities of living (food, shelter, clothing, medical support) to their children.

 Child Support Attorney - An attorney contracted with or employed by DFS to provide services under Title IV-D of the Act.
 Child Support Attorneys are also appointed as Special Attorneys General.

 Child Support Program (CSP) - CSP is the Title IV-D agency for the State of Wyoming.
 CSP is a division of the Department of Family Services.